 An Independent review of the National Registration and Accreditation Scheme (NRAS) for health professions was undertaken in 2014–15.
 The NRAS Review recommended a number of reforms to the Health Practitioner Regulation National Law (the National Law) which are being progressed in stages:

 In 2017, the first stage of amendments were made to the National Law following extensive consultation as part of the NRAS Review.
-Further targeted consultation on the draft Bill was undertaken in February 2017, and this first stage of legislative reform will be completed when the provisions in the Health Practitioner Regulation National Law and Other Legislation Amendment Act 2017 commence.
-While some of these amendments came into effect in September 2017, staged commencement of others will occur through late 2018.
+Further targeted consultation on the draft Bill was undertaken in February 2017, and this first stage of legislative reform was completed when the final provisions in the Health Practitioner Regulation National Law and Other Legislation Amendment Act 2017 commenced on 1 December 2018.

-- strengthening notifications management and disciplinary and enforcement powers to improve their effectiveness and administration, and better protect the public
+- strengthening notifications management and disciplinary and enforcement powers to improve their effectiveness and administration, and better protect the public, and;

 - technical and miscellaneous amendments to improve the efficiency and effectiveness of the National Law.

-In March 2017, Ministers requested further urgent reforms to the National Law in relation to strengthened penalties and interim prohibition order powers.
-In August 2017, Ministers requested urgent advice on nationally-consistent mandatory reporting provisions under the National Law to developed before the Stage 2 process.
+In March 2017, Ministers requested further urgent reforms to the National Law in relation to strengthened penalties and interim prohibition order powers and in August 2017, Ministers requested urgent advice on nationally-consistent mandatory reporting provisions under the National Law to developed before the Stage 2 process.
 In April 2018, Ministers agreed a nationally-consistent approach to mandatory reporting.
-The approach proposes exemptions from the reporting of notifiable conduct by treating practitioners (noting Western Australia’s current arrangements are retained) that will be subject to formal approval by jurisdictions in certain circumstances.
-Further information on these reforms are outlined in COAG Health Council communiques.
+The approach provides exemptions from the reporting of notifiable conduct by treating practitioners (noting Western Australia’s current arrangements are retained) that will be subject to formal approval by jurisdictions in certain circumstances.
+Further information on these reforms is provided in COAG Health Council communiques.

-The Health Practitioner Regulation National Law and Other Legislation Amdment Bill 2018 was introduced to the Queensland Parliament in October 2018 and referred to its Health Communities, Disability Services and Domestic and Family Violence Prevention Committee.
-The Committee published its report on 5 February 2019 and the Amedment Bill will return to the Queensland Parliament for debate.
+The Health Practitioner Regulation National Law and Other Legislation Amendment Bill 2018 was introduced to the Queensland Parliament in October 2018 and referred to its Health Communities, Disability Services and Domestic and Family Violence Prevention Committee.
+In February 2019, the Health Practitioner Regulation National Law and Other Legislation Amendment Act 2019 was passed by the Queensland Parliament.
+Provisions relating to increased penalties for holding out and related offences commenced on 1 July 2019, with the remaining provisions relating to mandatory reporting reforms planned to commence in late 2019 or early 2020.

 In July 2018, the second stage reform process began with the release of the consultation paper, Regulation of Australia's health professions: keeping the National Law up to date and fit for purpose.
 As well as implementing the remaining key reform proposals arising from the Independent Review that were not addressed in the Health Practitioner Regulation National Law and Other Legislation Amendment Act 2017, the Stage 2 process also includes:

-- Recommended legislative reforms arising from other inquiries and reviews
+- recommended legislative reforms arising from other inquiries and reviews, and;

 - the Review of NRAS Governance.